swisschain/Lykke-HftApi-Docs/source/includes/_private-api.md

 ## Mass cancel orders

-Cancel all active order or filter order to cancel by AssetPair or Side.
+Cancel all active orders or filter order to cancel by AssetPair or Side.

 ### HTTP Request